 If you need to perform bitrate calculations for video files, I have made a specific calculator for that.

 This is a rather nasty question although the situation is improving.
 The HTML5 standard includes a video tag and the goal is that this tag is linked to a fixed container format with fixed codecs, such that any HTML5 compliant web browser is guaranteed to be able to render any video tag in any HTML5 website.
 This looks very promising, but at this time HTML5 video is still problematic because no true consensus has yet been achieved over the container format.
-There are two contenders: H.264 (in an MPEG-4 container) and WebM, and it is unclear which of the two formats will eventually emerge as the single true HTML5 video standard.
+There are two contenders: H.264 (in an MPEG-4 container) and WebM, and at the time of this writing, it is unclear which of the two formats will eventually emerge as the single true HTML5 video standard.
 Safest is to simply provide your videos in both formats.
 If you're tight on server resources and can only afford a single format, I would aim for the H.264 file because my impression is that it will eventually win the contest.
 In the long term I expect HTML5 video to evolve towards H.265, but don't take my word for it.

 If you think the lack of a true standard described above is cumbersome, it used to be much worse.
 In the old days, the only way to embed videos in a website was through browser plug-ins.
 Before the advent of plug-ins, the only option was to offer downloadable video files in one or more formats and codecs that would hopefully be playable by the majority of visitors.
 As for plug-ins, first there was QuickTime, then VfW (WMV), and then came Flash (originally from Macromedia, later on bought by Adobe).
 Flash made things much simpler.
 The popularity of the former Google Video, YouTube in its early days, and similar websites, was partly due to the ease of playing Flash-based videos if a working Flash browser plug-in was installed.
 Flash however had serious drawbacks, one of which was that Apple never supported it on its mobile devices.
 This gradually led to Flash being discontinued at the end of 2020, in the sense that not only did Adobe stop developing it, the browser plug-in even refused to continue working at all.
 Browser plug-ins in general are now becoming a thing of the past.
 The idea for HTML5 is to include all the necessary frameworks for building rich media websites into the standard itself, and each browser must then offer its own implementation of the standard.